I am the knife grinder. And I have a tale to tell.

 What a waste!
 What a waste of a life!

-And then it occurred to me.
-In the depths of his grief and loss, the merchant had stumbled upon the very heart of things.
+And then something occurred to me.
+In the depths of his grief and loss, the merchant had come upon the very heart of things.

 The very heart of things!
 Imagine it!